 Less commonly, it can also be found in ground, dried, liquid extract, or powdered tea form.

 summarySaw palmetto is available in capsule, softgel, and tablet form, which can be taken in doses of 320 mg per day.
-It can also be found in ground, dried, liquid extract, or tea form.
+It’s also found in ground, dried, liquid extract, or tea form.

 Saw palmetto is generally considered safe and has been associated with very few side effects.

-Note that saw palmetto is not recommended for everyone.
+However, saw palmetto is not recommended for everyone.

-summarySaw palmetto may cause mild side effects and should not be taken by those on certain medications or women who are pregnant or breastfeeding.
+summarySaw palmetto may cause mild side effects and shouldn’t be taken by those who are pregnant, nursing, or taking certain medications.